liu044100/SmileTouchID/README.md

 **`INPUT_TOUCHID`:** For the user open the app, user can use touch ID or input passcode to unlock.

+Use `[[SmileAuthenticator sharedInstance] presentAuthViewController]` to present view for authentication.

 #How to use it for your project?